tanguilp/plug_http_cache/README.md

 - `[:plug_http_cache, :stale_if_error]` when a response was returned because an error occurred downstream (see `PlugHTTPCache.StaleIfError`)

-Neither measurements nor metadata are added to these events.
+`conn` is added to the events' metadata.

 The `http_cache`, `http_cache_store_memory` and `http_cache_store_disk` emit other events about
 the caching subsystems, including some helping with detecting normalization issues.